SWoto/OutOfSight/README.md

 CloudFlow is a file processing solution built with FastAPI, AWS EC2, AWS S3, SQS, and Lambda.
 It demonstrates how to handle file uploads, process files asynchronously, and store results in the cloud.

+Note, this is only a backend implementation and doesn’t have any UI developed as part of this.

 # Overview

 CloudFlow provides a backend API for uploading files and processing them asynchronously using AWS services.
 The workflow includes: